rewiringamerica/buildstockbatch/docs/run_sims.rst

 GCP specific project configuration ..................................

-For the project to run on GCP, you will need to add a ``gcp`` section to your config file, something like this:
+For the project to run on GCP, you will need to add a ``gcp`` section to your project file, something like this:

 .. code-block:: yaml